Michelle Naden, PhD, LMFT

 Michelle loves working with young adults, and specializes in conversations that highlight their strengths and passions, and inspire their competence and confidence.
 She has considerable experience working with young people on issues relating to their passage into adulthood, and working with couples and families to build more satisfying relationships.

-Licensed Marriage and Family Therapy Associate
+Licensed Marriage and Family Therapist

 Licensed Mental Health Counselor Associate